-After much careful consideration, East Tennessee Children’s Hospital announces the need to cancel this year’s Fantasy of Trees event due to ongoing concerns over the continued increase in COVID-19 cases in our community.
-The annual event is the hospital’s single largest fundraiser, attracting 60,000 people, during the week of Thanksgiving, each year.
+East Tennessee Children’s Hospital is excited to announce Fantasy of Trees will return November 2021, with extended hours, after a year off due to the COVID-19 pandemic.
+The annual event is the hospital’s largest fundraiser, attracting nearly 60,000 people during the week of Thanksgiving.

 “Fantasy of Trees has become a family tradition for more than three decades and we are so happy to bring it back,” explained Carlton Long, V.P. for Institutional Advancement.
 “Our fundraising team is working on a detailed plan for putting additional safety protocols in place and adjusting hours, while still offering the magical holiday experience our community has come to expect from this event.”

 Event organizers are working on multiple options for easing crowd congestion while keeping safety as the top priority.
 Fantasy of Trees will be open to the public for six days, instead of five, to limit the number of people attending each day.
 Additionally, there will not be a preview party this year due to the extended hours.

 A new dedicated cleaning committee has been formed to ensure all high-touch surfaces are continuously cleaned and all CDC guidelines are followed for slowing the spread of COVID-19.
 Planning is ongoing and additional details will be made available closer to the date of the event.